LeonardoSMSoares/NLP-with-Python/README.md

 # NLP-with-Python

 A collection of references for Natural Language Processing with Python.

 Based on the books:

 * Natural Language Processing with Python, by Steven Bird, Ewan Klein, and Edward Loper;
-* Learn AI with Python, by Gaurav Leekha.
+* Learn AI with Python, by Gaurav Leekha;
+* Hands‑On Entity Resolution: A Practical Guide to Data Matching with Python, by Michael Shearer.

 NLP Essential Courses (LinkedIn):